Biography

 - Softbank, as majority equity holder and DIP lender in the chapter 11 cases of Katerra Inc., a provider of new build, construction, and renovation services.

-- Harbinger Capital Partners, as one of the largest unsecured creditors in the TerreStar Networks Inc. and TerreStar Corporation chapter 11 cases.
+- Harbinger Capital Partners in the TerreStar Networks Inc. and TerreStar Corporation chapter 11 cases.

-Firm News & Announcements, Awards and Recognition, Guides and Resources, Latest Thinking, Speaking Engagements
+Firm News & Announcements, Awards and Recognition, Latest Thinking, Speaking Engagements

 Firm News & Announcements